Fiori-Tracker/fioritracker.github.io/2020FPS01/ft-family.md

 # Fiori Tracker family

 Fiori Tracker is a family of apps for keeping a record of your SAP Fiori launchpad's implementation or maintenance scope.
-The scope is the list of the applications and catalogs you plan to implement or support (in Fiori Tracker apps referred as "To-be" records).
-Application's and catalog's "To-be" records serve as a reference for comparison with actual system configuration (in Fiori Tracker apps called "As-is").
+The scope is the list of the applications and catalogs you plan to implement or support (referred as "To-be" records).
+Application's and catalog's "To-be" records serve as a reference for comparison with actual system configuration (called "As-is").
 "As-is" relations enable the project team to control setting up the SAP Fiori launchpad, crucial in projects with many applications deployed across multiple systems.

 ### Main apps
-[Fiori Tracker Core](ft-core.md) - This kit of two apps for keeping a record of your SAP Fiori launchpad's applications and catalogs
+[Fiori Tracker Core](ft-core.md) - The kit of two apps for keeping a record of your SAP Fiori launchpad's applications and catalogs

 ### Optional relations for Fiori Tracker

 ?> Relations are optional snap-ins that you can add to Fiori Tracker Core apps to extend their functionality.
-You can choose to install the relations that are only relevant to your project.
+You can pick and choose the relations that are relevant to your project.

 *System values relations*<br>
 [FT Catalogs Relation: Apps As-is](/ft-cats-rel-apps-asis.md) - This relation shows a list of currently configured applications in the selected catalog.
 It enables you to view the list in each of your Managed systems.<br>